Shellfish

 【Nigiri sushi: Kai】

-Kaki (Japanese oyster) is widely distributed in Japan south of Sakhalin and China.
+Kaki (Japanese oyster) is widely distributed in Japan, as well as on the Korean Peninsula and in China.
 Its shell length is about 5 to 8 cm.
-Its external shape is not constant because it lives attached to reefs, but it is usually irregularly long and triangular.
-The season is from fall to winter, when the amount of glycogen is at its highest and the taste is even more delicious.
+Its shape is highly variable because it lives attached to rocks or reefs, but it is usually irregularly elongated and triangular.
+The season lasts from fall to winter, when glycogen levels are at their highest, and the flavor becomes especially rich.

-The main production areas are Hiroshima, Miyagi, and Iwate prefectures, and the size and color vary depending on the production area.
-Hiroshima-grown ones are large and milky white.
-Those from Miyagi and Iwate are medium-sized and bluish-black.
+The main production areas are Hiroshima, Miyagi, and Iwate prefectures, and the size and color vary depending on the region.
+Hiroshima-grown oysters are large and milky white, while those from Miyagi and Iwate are medium-sized and bluish black.

 The reason oysters have gained popularity as a sushi topping is that it is said that the active ingredients in oysters are good for health.
 For example, glycogen is nourishing and can help prevent arthritis.
 They also contain minerals such as iron, manganese and copper as well as vitamins B1, B2 and B12, contributing to a therapeutic diet.
 Furthermore, zinc is effective in improving and preventing taste disorders.
 Finally, taurine can help improve liver function.